Cultural Expressions of Puerto Rico

 – Registration fees (platform and credit card processing fees)

-If you miss any class hours you will risk not receiving your certificate!
-Please note, that this is a weekend intensive class and the days are long.
+Attendance IS MANDATORY all days during the class in Puerto Rico.
+If you are late or leave early, your will risk not receiving your certificate.
+Please note, that this is a long weekend intensive class and the days are long.
 Bring comfortable shoes, appropriate clothing, water & snacks.
 We expect you to come to class rested and ready to participate, learn and have fun!

 By the end of this course, students will be able to: